teamhanko/hanko/frontend/elements/README.md

 import { register } from "@teamhanko/hanko-elements";

 const { hanko } = await register("https://hanko.yourdomain.com", {
   shadow: true,         // Set to false if you don't want the web component to be attached to the shadow DOM.
-  injectStyles: true  // Set to false if you don't want to inject any default styles.
+  injectStyles: true,   // Set to false if you don't want to inject any default styles.
+  enablePasskeys: true, // Set to false if you don't want passkeys to be enabled.
 });
 ```